 A stethoscope is an essential piece of equipment for veterinary school.
 A good quality stethoscope is a worthy investment that will come to good use throughout studies as well as out in the practice.
 Add the personal touch with custom engraving.

-A nursing pouch will keep all pens, notebooks, scissors, calculators, and other items organised all together in one place.
+A nursing pouch will keep all the pens, notebooks, scissors, calculators, and other items organized all together in one place.
 Extremely useful for hospital rotations and work experience placements.

-Like the stethoscope, the pen light is an essential tool for diagnostics in veterinary medicine.
-They come in a range of colours and sizes, but the general consensus is that they should be able to fit comfortably in a small pocket.
+Like the stethoscope, the penlight is an essential tool for diagnostics in veterinary medicine.
+They come in a range of colors and sizes, but the general consensus is that they should be able to fit comfortably in a small pocket.

 Wrist watches can get knocked around by boisterous dogs or are impractical when performing rectal exams on cows.
 Lapel watches include a second hand for accurate measurements and are available in a variety of colours.

-Students often have to wear a standardised “uniform” set of scrubs while in the training hospital, but a bright colourful pattern on a scrub cap is a great way for them to express their individual personality.
+Students often have to wear a standardized “uniform” set of scrubs while in the training hospital, but a bright colorful pattern on a scrub cap is a great way for them to express their individual personality.

 In Greek mythology, the Rod of Asclepius is a symbol of medicine.
 The modern version for veterinary medicine combines the serpent surrounding the rod with an overlapping ‘V’.
 A caduceus charm on a necklace or pair of cufflinks will be treasured for years to come.

-For students with a sweet-tooth, a candy dispenser filled with their favourite treats (or for the health conscious, a mixture of nuts and raisins) is a fun, novelty way to provide fuel for those late night study sessions.
+For students with a sweet-tooth, a candy dispenser filled with their favorite treats (or for the health-conscious, a mixture of nuts and raisins) is a fun, novelty way to provide fuel for those late-night study sessions.

 Anatomy Colouring Book

-Adult colouring books are gaining popularity as a way to unwind and meditate.
-Educational colouring can help students de-stress while maximising learning potential.
+Adult coloring books are gaining popularity as a way to unwind and meditate.
+Educational coloring can help students de-stress while maximizing learning potential.